Proper brushing, flossing combined with regular dentist visits in Charleston offer powerful disease prevention

 One of the best things you can do for your mouth and your health is to regularly floss, yet far too many times even diligent brushers skip flossing.
 You need to floss at least once a day.
 Flossing helps to remove bacteria and food debris in areas that can’t easily be reached by a toothbrush, including under the gumline and between the teeth.
 Floss in-between the teeth and on either side of the space between teeth.
 You don’t have to floss aggressively to get the job done.
 Flossing too forcefully can cause damage to delicate tissues.

-The professionals at Mouth Carolina Dentistry have the tools to remove plaque that has hardened.
+The professionals at Mouth Carolina Dentistry, PA have the tools to remove plaque that has hardened.
 This tartar can’t be effectively removed with a toothbrush, flossing, or other home care.
 Dr. Greenberg and his team can suggest products and recommendations for at-home care, during the times between appointments at the Charleston office.Back to Dental Library Page